sfmajors373/MLO4/guides/week2_M1_alternative.md

 # M1 Alternative Setup

-Due to the issues with the M1 chip, we've created an AWS Elastic Compute Cloud (EC2) server for those who are experiencing issues installing docker.
+Due to the issues with the M1 chip, we've created an AWS Elastic Compute Cloud (EC2) server for each student experiencing issues installing docker.

-This setup wil take roughly 10 minutes
+This setup will take roughly 10 minutes

 ## Cloning and PEM File Permissions